-This summer I have vowed to changed.
+This summer I have vowed to change my neglectful ways.
 In my dream home, I would have an amazing automated irrigation system.
 This is not going to be in the budget for this home at any point.
 I could just do like millions of others do and water my plants and run the sprinkler every evening.
 Chances of that actually happening?
 Slim to none.
 I'm not going to lie about it.
 It won't get done.

 I'm sure I'm probably the last person on the hose-timer bandwagon, but this device has been a life safer over the past week.
-By the way, you can pick one up here for about $32.
+By the way, you can pick one up here for less than $30.
 I have mine hooked up to a regular hose that's hidden behind the bushes at the front of my house.
 The house is attached to a regular oscillating sled sprinkler that I already owned.

 I have the timer set to turn the sprinkler on at 6am every morning.
 It runs for 45 minutes before automatically turning off.
 It's worked so well that I'm going to buy another time for the back of the house.
 I'm also going to buy a Y Valve so that I can have two hoses attached for extra coverage!